gonzolgarcia/svpluscnv/README.md

 ### Recurrently altered genes overlapping with CNV breakpoints

-Instead of focusing on high-level dosage changes, we evaluate whether CNV break ends overlap with known genes or upstream regions (gene level CNVs are studied [above](#gene-level-cnv)).
+Instead of focusing on high-level dosage changes, we evaluate whether CNV breakpoints overlap with known genes or upstream regions (gene level CNVs are studied [above](#gene-level-cnv)).
 'We input a `cnv.break.annot` evaluates segmentation data and produces

 ```r